741afb7/CSOLoader/README.md

 # CSOLoader

-CSOLoader is a traceless and system-linker-independent custom linker for Android Linux.
+CSOLoader is a traceless and system linker independent SOTA custom linker for Android Linux.

 ## Features